This one is for my baby son. He never meant us any harm.

-One thing that improved the situation for me was stumbling upon these two speeches (here and here) on the subject of meekness, by Neal A. Maxwell.
-The things I learned from them were uncharacteristically implemented almost instantly, and they included so many thought-provoking lines that I decided I should listen to them daily for a while, which turned into three weeks.
+One thing that improved the situation was my stumbling upon these two speeches (here and here) on the subject of meekness, by Neal A. Maxwell.
+The things I learned from them were uncharacteristically implemented almost instantly, and they included so many thought-provoking lines that I decided I should listen to them daily for a while, which turned into all of December.

-Each time, even a minimum of attention gave me a better understanding of what it means to be meek.
-And it isn't what I thought it was.
+Each time, even a minimum of attention gave me a better understanding of what it means to be meek, and it wasn’t what I thought it was.

 I tried to select the most telling quotes, but none of them will have the same impact out of context.
 A sampling: